 He has presented his works at conferences and seminars across the United States and internationally in many other countries throughout the world meeting with administrators & legislators; law enforcement officers & forensic experts; and prosecutors & judges to identify and overcome their obstacles and design and institutionalize firearm crime solving solutions based upon proven best practices.

 The key to his success is in helping clients strike the proper balance of the cross-jurisdictional teamwork, policy driven tactics and layered and leveraged technologies required to sustain timely and comprehensive crime solving protocols.

 Pete shares its experience through writings, speeches, seminars, and strategic planning workshops, based on his book entitled: The 13 Critical Tasks: An Inside-Out Approach to Solving More Gun Crime (3rdEdition) and other relevant publicly available expert resources.

 With more than five decades of experience, Pete has developed a keen sense of awareness of the important factors to be considered in the design of effective violence reduction programs that provide substantial and sustainable benefits for the cop on the street – the policymaker – and the public at large.
 Many of the programs and solutions that Pete was instrumental in developing continue to receive national and international recognition.

 He is a Life Member of the International Association of Chiefs of Police (IACP) and served for many years on the organization's Firearms Committee.

-Pete’s vision for Triple Barrel Strategies, is to help governments and law enforcers better seek justice for the victims of gun violence, resolution for their loved ones and peace for their neighbors by institutionalizing standards supporting cross-jurisdictional teamwork, policy-driven tactics, and layered and leveraged technologies.
+Pete’s vision of the Triple Barrel concept is to help governments and law enforcers better seek justice for the victims of gun violence, resolution for their loved ones and peace for their neighbors by institutionalizing standards supporting cross-jurisdictional teamwork, policy-driven tactics, and layered and leveraged technologies.